Dexamethasone Suppression Test

 - Dexamethasone suppression test is used in combination with other tests (midnight plasma cortisol, late-night salivary cortisol, and/or 24-hour urinary free cortisol) to confirm the diagnosis.

-A suppression test, in general, involves giving the patient a substance that would normally cause the inhibition of the release of the hormone.
-However, due to the excessive amounts of hormone or hyperfunction of the endocrine organ, a patient with the disease state would fail to have the hormone levels suppressed.
+- However, due to the excessive amounts of hormone or hyperfunction of the endocrine organ, a patient with the disease state would fail to have the hormone levels suppressed.

 Regimen